claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc).md

 ## Liquid templating language

-All the stuff you see surrounded by squigglybracket-percent tags as shown below is the [liquid templating language](https://shopify.github.io/liquid/).
+All the stuff you see surrounded by squiggly-bracket-percent tags (see note) as shown below is the [liquid templating language](https://shopify.github.io/liquid/).
 The docs are quite good.
+I can't put squigglybracket-percent tags even in a code section, because Jekyll attempts to interpret and render them.
+So replace square brackets [] in the snippet below with {} (I can never remember what they're called, so in my head they will forever be 'squiggly brackets').

 ```
-{% highlight html %}
+[% highlight html %]
-  {% assign myvar = 10 %}
+  [% assign myvar = 10 %]
-{% endhighlight %}
+[% endhighlight %]
 ```

 ## Draft Posts